 Owens Corning Duration

 Duration is Owens Corning’s flagship architectural shingle.
-The SureNail strip creates a reinforced nailing zone that helps the roofing material resist blow-offs during storms.
+It comes with the SureNail strip, which creates a reinforced nailing zone that helps the roof resist blow-offs during storms.

 Wind rating: 130 mph

-Duration shingles are a strong fit for Maryland because they offer dependable wind protection and bold, blended colors.
+Duration roofing shingles are a strong fit for homes because they offer dependable wind protection and bold, blended colors.

 Owens Corning Duration Designer

-Duration Designer offers thicker shadowing, a richer blend of colors, and a more dimensional appearance than the standard Duration line.
+Duration Designer offers thicker shadowing, richer blended colors, and a more dimensional appearance than the standard Duration line.

 Wind rating: 130 mph